By far the most frequently asked question about video production, Website development and presentation design is, “what does it cost?”

 The production process at Advent Media, Inc. usually resembles the Design-Build method, where, by working closely with the client, we can achieve the desired results within our client's budget and time frame.

-With more than 40 years of experience, we believe Advent Media, Inc. has the systems and creative energies to provide the creative spark that will communicate with audiences.
+With nearly 50 years of experience, we believe Advent Media, Inc. has the systems and creative energies to provide the spark that will communicate with audiences.
 It all starts with a conversation, not an RFP.